Toxic plants

 Is Skunk Cabbage Toxic to Cats

-Idoblasts are unique cells found in these plants.
-Idoblasts are non-living cells found in a variety of plant species, both poisonous and non-poisonous, that contain non-living substances such as oil, latex, gum, resin, tannin, pigments, or minerals.
-Raphides, or bundles of needle-like calcium oxalate crystals that are dull on one end and sharp on the other, are one of these substances.
-The crystals are held together by a gelatinous material containing free oxalic acid.
+Within these plants, idoblasts—specialized cells—are found.
+These cells, present in various plant species, both poisonous and non-poisonous, hold substances such as oil, latex, gum, resin, tannin, pigments, or minerals.
+Raphides are bundles of needle-like calcium oxalate crystals that are contained within these cells, dull on one end and sharp on the other, bound together by a gelatinous material rich in free oxalic acid.
+When a cat chews or bites into the plant, it can release these crystals, causing immediate pain and irritation.

 Clinical Signs of Skunk Cabbage Poisoning in Cats